Exercise, Sports, Work, or Play

 - Other medicines: Tell your doctor about all the medicines you may take.
 Include cold medicines, aspirin, and even eye drops.

-To find out more about this topic, visit the helpful links on the next page.
+To find out more about this topic, visit the helpful links below.

 Allergy and Asthma Network/Mothers of Asthmatics, Inc. (1-800-878-4403)